-SAN JOSE, Calif. – February 28, 2019.
-The Center for Advancing Women in Technology (CAWIT) proudly welcomes Xilinx, Inc., as a corporate sponsor of the Technology Pathways Initiative (TPI), a groundbreaking effort to strengthen America’s workforce growth and evolution in the Digital Age.
-TPI is [...]
+SAN JOSE, Calif. – August 25, 2020.
+The Center for Advancing Women in Technology (CAWIT) proudly welcomes the Genentech Foundation as a corporate sponsor of the Technology Pathways Initiative (TPI), a highly productive effort supporting the growth and evolution of a diverse U.S. workforce in [...]

 Creating new career pathways for the next-generation workforce

 This groundbreaking alliance connects public universities with industry and government leaders committed to the Technology Pathways Initiative.
 Their funding and resources are vital as universities create new technology pathways for more college women, from campus to career.

 Genentech is a leading biotech company that discovers, develops, manufactures, and commercializes medicines to treat patients with serious and life-threatening medical conditions.

 Intel expands the boundaries of technology to make the most amazing experiences possible.

 The KLA Foundation aims to support and benefit the communities in which KLA employees live and work.
 The Foundation is dedicated to supporting four main Pillars of Focus: STEM Education, Wellness, Local Community and International Community.

 Salesforce, the Customer Success Platform and world’s #1 CRM, empowers companies to connect with their customers in a whole new way.